-The Planning Commission tentatively approved the Draft 6th Cycle Housing Element following public meetings on July 1 and 15, 2021, and authorized submittal to the California Department of Housing and Community Development (HCD) for its required 60-day review.
+The Planning Commission tentatively approved the first Draft 6th Cycle Housing Element following public meetings on July 1 and 15, 2021, and authorized submittal to the California Department of Housing and Community Development (HCD) for its required 60-day review.
 A public review draft was prepared and made available online at www.cityofirvine.org/HEUpdate to the community before the July 15, 2021, Planning Commission meeting.

-The Planning Commission and City Council adoption hearings for the Draft 6th Cycle Housing Element are anticipated to commence in winter 2021 and finish prior to February 12, 2022 (October 15, 2021 deadline plus the 120 grace period) following the initial review by the HCD in the summer.
+The HCD provided a findings letter to City staff on October 18, 2021.
+Staff prepared revisions to the Draft Housing Element Update and made the second Draft Housing Element Update (revised) publicly available on November 19, 2021.
+The Planning Commission and City Council adoption hearings for the Draft 6th Cycle Housing Element are anticipated to commence in winter early December 2021 and finish prior to February 12, conclude in late January 2022 2022, prior to the February 11, 2022, final deadline (the October 15, 2021, deadline plus the 120-day grace period). following the initial review by the HCD in the summer.